svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 # Blockchain Architecture
 ## ERC 725/735 Decentralized Identities

+The methodology behind identity on the blockchain is an especially interesting topic in the Ethereum community today.
+There are various Ethereum Improvement Proposals that have been put forward, and groups (such as UPort, Status.im, Civic, Tenzorum, and the Ethereum organization) are seeking to provide their own innovative solutions.
+However what they share is decentralization of identities, key management, "claims" made by trusted parties, controlled by a smart contract.
+However the exact manner in which these solutions are formulated differ based on the exact business specifications of the organization.

+Svandis is presenting a **decentralized first** and **low gas cost** solution for the Research Community.
+After research into the subject and carefully weighing the benefits of other open source solution, we decided to take a similar approach to identity such as the [Origin.js project](https://github.com/OriginProtocol/origin-js).
+This solution is compliant with [EIP725](https://github.com/ethereum/EIPs/issues/725) and [EIP735](https://github.com/ethereum/EIPs/issues/735) .

+In order to have a seamless solution, at the moment Svandis will post the identity of users on the blockchain for them.
+Users will have the choice of selecting beginner or expert users, which will translate to whether or not they would like Svandis to hold a key to their identity contract.
+Both beginner and expert users will generate, without the need for metamask- a local file in browser containing their web wallet that can only be opened with a password.
+Beginner users will allow Svandis to add the Svandis organization as the recovery key for this on chain contract (which contains their decentralized "reputation" on chain.)
+Expert users will have their own recovery mechanism, and will acknowledge that if they lose access to all their keys they will not be able to recover their on chain "reputation" connected to this smart contract.
+Users will be prompted to learn more about Blockchain and eventually use metamask or a hardware wallet to store their recovery key as beginners become experts.
+As the research community moves towards being completely on the blockchain, the recovery mechanism key may be potentially transferred to the custodianship of a decentralized autonomous organization.

+For KYC and social media connected accounts, we will also add trusted "claims" on the blockchain.
+This will be for users that authenticate a social media provider with Svandis.
+It will also cover users who wish to confirm their real identity on chain in exchange for token rewards for reducing spamming accounts onto the platform.

+As expert users will be able to take full control of their on chain identity, they will have the ability to confirm that they are the only users in control of their identity.
+This is a secondary authentication alongside their standard JWT Auth login which will enable these users to validate that they are truthfully attesting information to the research community, and it is not the action of the Svandis organization speaking on these specific expert user's behalf.
+Svandis is decentralized first.
+The Svandis organization will not contribute to bias expressions on the platform nor knowingly post non factual information onto the Blockchain.

 ## Data Signing and Screeners on the Blockchain

+The solution Svandis serves is light weight and low cost, for which reason we don't intend on adding all information directly onto the blockchain.
+We have explored various solutions including IPFS, however at this time we will be using the Cassandra NoSQL database solution.
+The conceptual information on this database however, will be represented by specific structured data snippets from which we can extract a "data hash" and post the current state to the blockchain.

+Each time users contribute to ICO or Token screeners, they will be coming to agreement with other users in the Svandis consensus mechanism.
+Each time a user fills out a set of new or updated fields to add to the information set for a screener- they will generate a "signature" of that decision in their browser.
+This means that only by unlocking your in browser Ethereum authentication, you can submit "signed" data to be considered in consensus and eventually published to the blockchain dependent on off chain results.
+This means that Svandis can confirm afterwards the exact on chain identity of the users who submitted to consensus were, and expert users will be able to attest that Svandis had no influence on their signed information.

 ## Consensus and Off Chain Settlement

+Creating a random consensus for data validation, and all the cost of executing this logic is not a feasible solution to complete on the Ethereum blockchain today.

+Every screener on the blockchain is a piece of "Svandis data", it can be upgraded from a ICO or Token offering to an exchanged cryptocurrency, and the original state is published when a new contract is created for a screener.
+That contract will be subject to having it's current "state" changed to the most recent hash for the structured data field associated with the screener.

+To make a decision on behalf of beginner and expert accounts working together, there needs to be a consensus made.
+The power and rating effect on consensus and quantity of token rewards is subject to changes in the Research Community token economics.

+The mechanism of consensus will rely on **10 users** submitting their opinion on a qualitative or quantitative data field in the screener.
+These users must be randomnly selected by Svandis off chain and this will be based on a randomized selection using entropy from the last Ethereum block hash.
+The 10 online users selected will first transmit a signed data hash with hidden data to Svandis.
+Once 10 online users have submitted to the consensus, they will reveal another signed "secret" which can be used for trustless confirmation of what they researched for this data field.
+Through a combination of Machine learning, data analyst parameters, and UX features Svandis will make a decision on whether a consensus was reached between users.

+Successful consensus reached by over 75% of users based on the Svandis power and rating, means that there is a new hashed data state to characterize the structured data representing a screener.
+Svandis will at this point publish to the blockchain (in intervals and with confirmed transactions, as mentioned herein) alongside publishing the exact signed message hash that the decentralized community members originally submitted.

+**To deal with the cost** of publishing information to the blockchain, we will not be publishing at a common interval.
+We will publish the state of the current database once per day publically on the chain.
+In real time, we will publically publish a feed on Svandis website where we will post signed transactions (that have not been submitted to the blockchain) with the current state of our information.
+This means that any user can submit this transaction on chain, so that Svandis maintains accountable and transparent for the actions of the backend whilst saving cost on updating every event to the blockchain.

+This process is necessary to provide a light weight and transparent layer to our offering.
+We have created our development plan for our solution balancing between the necessity for user friendliness, the growing desire for the cryptocurrency community to act in a decentralized manner, and responsibility to the community to create mechanisms in the smart contracts to promote truthfulness in our offering.

 ## SVN Token Economics

 The SVN token is an ERC20 Compliant Token to be deployed on the blockchain.
 Our [Crowdsale Contract](https://github.com/svandisproject/smart-contract) contains an example of our current token contract.